Francesco-Littarru/Read4Me/docs/source/read4me.scripts.make_corpus.rst

 make_corpus script
 ******************

-This scripts automates the steps treated in more detail in the :ref:`datafactory module <datafactory_mod>`.
+This scripts automates the steps treated in more detail in the :ref:`datafactory module <datafactory_mod>` for the creation of a dataset of news web articles.

 .. _make_corpus: